FAQ & Info

 - Have fun!

-Yes, as long as you follow these guidelines for trademark usage:
+Yes, as long as you follow these guidelines for trademark usage and review our Branding Guide:

 We at Take This work hard to make our logos and images (our “marks”) recognizable symbols for people looking for information, education, and hope.
 We appreciate your desire to help us spread the word about our organization.